spookylukey/django-views-the-right-way/source/thepattern.rst

 ----------------------------

 Some people will say we can use the CBV for the really simple cases, and then switch to FBV later as needed.
-But in reality that doesn't happen...
-TODO
+But in reality that doesn't happen.
+Most developers are much more likely to stick with the existing structure of the code, because that is a safe option, and usually involves less work.
+Plus, once you have started down the CBV route, you quickly gain various mixins etc. that make using plain functions less attractive.

-And the CBV was a bad starting point.
+So, starting points matter, and the CBV was a bad starting point.
 With the FBV, we just added the context data right into the context dictionary we had already created.
 There was an obvious place for the thing we wanted to add, because the logic of the view isn't hidden away somewhere in a base class.

 With the CBV, if you start with the minimal version, you have to do a lot more work to add a basic customisation.